Vinayak Damodar Savarkar: 1917

-Ratnagiri years under restricted freedom
+Ratnagiri years under restrictions

-On 2 May 1921, the Savarkar brothers were moved to a jail in Ratnagiri.
-During his incarceration in Ratnagiri jail in 1922, he wrote his "Essentials of Hindutva" that formulated his theory of Hindutva.
-On 6 January 1924 was released but confined to Ratnagiri District.
-Soon after he started working on the consolidation of Hindu society or Hindu Sangathan.
-The colonial authorities provided a bungalow for him and he was allowed, visitors.
-During his internment, he met influential people such as Mahatma Gandhi, and Dr. Ambedkar.
-Nathuram Godse, who later on in his life assassinated Gandhi, also met Savarkar for the first time as a nineteen-year-old in 1929.
-Savarkar became a prolific writer during his years of confinement in Ratnagiri.
+On 2 May 1921, the Savarkar brothers were transferred from Andaman to mainland India with Vinayak being sent to a jail in Ratnagiri, and Ganesh to Bijapur Jail.
+During his incarceration in Ratnagiri jail in 1922, Vinayak wrote his "Essentials of Hindutva" that formulated his theory of Hindutva.
+Ganesh (Babarao) Savarkar was unconditionally released from jail in 1922.
+On 6 January 1924 Vinayak was released, but was restricted to Ratnagiri District.
+Soon after his release, he started working on the consolidation of Hindu society or Hindu Sangathan.
+The colonial authorities provided a bungalow for him and he was allowed visitors.
+He also received a pension of 60 rupees a month from the British government.
+Nathuram Godse, who later assassinated Gandhi, met Savarkar for the first time as a nineteen-year-old in 1929.
+Savarkar became a prolific writer during his years of restricted freedom in Ratnagiri.
 His publishers, however, needed to have a disclaimer that they were wholly divorced from politics.
-Savarkar remained confined to Ratnagiri district until 1937.
+Savarkar remained restricted to Ratnagiri district until 1937.
 At that time, he was unconditionally released by the newly elected government of Bombay presidency.

 Leader of the Hindu Mahasabha

-Savarkar as president of the Hindu Mahasabha, during the Second World War, advanced the slogan "Hinduize all Politics and Militarize Hindudom" and decided to support the British war effort in India seeking military training for the Hindus.
+Savarkar as president of the Hindu Mahasabha, during the Second World War, advanced the slogan "Hinduise all Politics and Militarise Hindudom" and decided to support the British war effort in India seeking military training for the Hindus.
 When the Congress launched the Quit India movement in 1942, Savarkar criticised it and asked Hindus to stay active in the war effort and not disobey the government; he also urged the Hindus to enlist in the armed forces to learn the "arts of war".

-Hindu Mahasabha activists protested Gandhi's initiative to hold talks with Jinnah in 1944, which Savarkar denounced as "appeasement".
+Hindu Mahasabha under Savarkar's leadership organised Hindu Militarisation Boards which recruited armed forces for helping the British in World War 2.

 He assailed the British proposals for transfer of power, attacking both the Congress and the British for making concessions to Muslim separatists.
-Soon after independence, Syama Prasad Mookerjee resigned as vice-president of the Hindu Mahasabha dissociating himself from its Akhand Hindustan (Undivided India) plank, which implied undoing partition.
+Soon after independence, Syama Prasad Mukherjee resigned as vice-president of the Hindu Mahasabha dissociating himself from its Akhand Hindustan (Undivided India) plank, which implied undoing partition.

 Opposition to Quit India Movement

 Under Savarkar, the Hindu Mahasabha openly opposed the call for the Quit India Movement and boycotted it officially.
-Savarkar even went to the extent of writing a letter titled "Stick to your Posts", in which he instructed Hindu Sabhaites who happened to be "members of municipalities, local bodies, legislatures or those serving in the army ... to stick to their posts" across the country, and not to join the Quit India Movement at any cost.
+Savarkar even went to the extent of writing a letter titled "Stick to your Posts", in which he instructed party members who happened to be "members of municipalities, local bodies, legislatures or those serving in the army ... to stick to their posts" across the country, and not to join the Quit India Movement at any cost.